 1. Take brush to the Transfer Station.

 2. Bundle branches in 4-foot lengths and leave out for Republic Waste on your regular trash day.
-Bundles can weigh no more than 50 pounds each.
+Bundles must be tied and can weigh no more than 50 pounds each.

 3. Call the Strongsville Service Department for pickup at (440) 580-3170 after you've placed the branches at the curb.
 The city will add you to the pickup schedule.
 NOTE: Depending on the volume of calls, branch chipping by the city can take up to three weeks.
-If you'd rather not wait, bundle your branches for trash pick-up or bring them to the transfer station.
+If you'd rather not wait, tie your branches into bundles for trash pick-up or bring them to the transfer station.

 NEW: This service is limited to two pick-ups per address per year.